 RVHPA completed Phase 2 of The Whaleback Site Improvement Project in July 2011, expanding the launch to face a 90 degree window, adding a setup area, expanded parking and a vehicle turnaround.
 Hazard trees around the LZ were removed in August 2011.
 For more info on this amazing project, please see The Whaleback Site Improvement Project page.

-Scott Harding set the current paraglider site open distance record on July 19, 2015 with a flight ending southeast of Vya, Nevada (125 miles / 201 km).
+Hayden Glatte set the current paraglider site open distance record on July 17, 2018 with a flight ending southwest of Badger Mt.
+Nevada (143 miles / 230.5 km).
 Details of the current hang glider site distance record are a bit murkier: a pilot is rumored to have made it to the Klamath Falls area in the 1990’s (approx. 40 miles / 64 km).
 The site altitude record is 17,999 feet (5486 m) MSL, set by paraglider pilot Brian Kerr in 2004.